Amid anti-govt protests in Bangkok, APEC leaders call for enhanced cooperation

 Story highlights

-The summit's conclusion meant wrapping up of the last of three summits in the region in a week that have been overshadowed by intense geopolitical rivalry dominated by the war in Ukraine.
+The summit's conclusion meant wrapping up of the last of three summits in the region in a week that were overshadowed by intense geopolitical rivalry dominated by the war in Ukraine.

-The summit's conclusion meant wrapping up of the last of three summits in the region in a week that have been overshadowed by intense geopolitical rivalry dominated by the war in Ukraine.
+The summit's conclusion meant wrapping up of the last of three summits in the region in a week that were overshadowed by intense geopolitical rivalry dominated by the war in Ukraine.

-Meanwhile, Police in Thailand fired rubber bullets to disperse a crowd protesting against the Asia Pacific Economic Conference (APEC) in Bangkok on Friday, a police official in charge of the summit's security taskforce told Reuters.
+Meanwhile, police fired rubber bullets to disperse a crowd protesting against the Asia Pacific Economic Conference (APEC) in Bangkok on Friday, a police official in charge of the summit's security taskforce told Reuters.

-About 350 protesters had gathered and clashed with police, Ashyan Kraithong said, about 10 km (6 miles) from the venue where leaders of the Asia-Pacific Economic Cooperation group are meeting.
+About 350 protesters had gathered and clashed with police, about 10 km (6 miles) from the venue where leaders of the Asia-Pacific Economic Cooperation group were meeting.

-Videos on social media showed protesters trying to overturn a police car, throwing projectiles and charging at police, while officers in riot gear advanced on them with shields and beat them back with batons.
+Videos on social media showed protesters trying to overturn a police car, throwing projectiles and charging at police, while officers in riot gear advanced with shields and beat them back with batons.

 Youth activist Patsaravalee ‘Mind’ Tanakitvibulpon, who was at the demonstration, said people were protesting against the APEC summit and Thai Prime Minister Prayuth Chan-ocha.